-PEIR Chapter Health impacts: No standalone Health Impact Assessment (HIA) is provided as part of the consultation material, which is a substantial omission, considering the significant health impacts of this scheme.
-Some considerations that would otherwise be made in an HIA are considered in other sections, however there are also key omissions and limitations, including: No overarching definition of health is adopted in the report The appropriate selection of datasets (for example, the exclusion of LSOA level data) A lack of evidence that 'hard to reach' groups have been engaged with Stress impacts related to engagement are not considered Air Quality: e appropriate selection of datasets (for example, the lusion of LSOA level data) ack of evidence that 'hard to reach' groups have been aged with ess impacts related to engagement are not considered umber of potential significant effects are misrepresented excluded because of flawed assumptions or A number of potential significant effects are misrepresented or excluded because of flawed assumptions or inconsistencies.
-For example: The PEIR has not included an assessment of construction phase traffic effects which may be significant for a scheme like LTC.
+Table 7.1.
+Suffilliary table of FEIR Teview PEIR Chapter RAG Health impacts: No standalone Health Impact Assessment (HIA) is provided as part of the consultation material, which is a substantial omission, considering the significant health impacts of this scheme.
+Some considerations that would otherwise be made in an HIA are considered in other sections, however there are also key omissions and limitations, including: No overarching definition of health is adopted in the report The appropriate selection of datasets (for example, the exclusion of LSOA level data) A lack of evidence that 'hard to reach' groups have been engaged with -Stress impacts related to engagement are not considered Air Quality: A number of potential significant effects are misrepresented or excluded because of flawed assumptions or inconsistencies.
+For example: -The PEIR has not included an assessment of construction phase traffic effects which may be significant for a scheme like LTC.